-- 3.1 Ballot papers will list the names of all candidates placed in a random order. - 3.1 "Re-open Nominations" shall be a nominated candidate in all elections, which, if elected shall automatically resign. - 3.2 Each member may vote for as many candidates as there are vacancies on the Board by clearly marking an "X" in the boxes next to their preferred candidates. - 3.3 A member may vote for fewer candidates than there are vacancies available, but may not vote for more, and this must be clearly explained on the ballot paper. - 3.4 The independent overseer(s) of the election and count will be announced at the start of the General Meeting. - 3.5 Voting will be allowed by post or electronic means subject to being received by the club on the correct voting forms for a period until 12 noon on the 14th day after the meeting. - 3.6 Voting will close at 12 noon on the 14th day after the meeting. - 3.7 All candidates may attend the count. - 3.8 In the event a candidate withdraws at any stage of the election process votes cast for that candidate will be considered void and will not be counted. - 3.9 Once all votes have been counted the candidate with the highest number of votes will be elected to the Club Board, followed by the candidate with the second highest number of votes and so on until all vacancies on the Club Board have been filled subject to the following points 3.10, 3.11 and 3.12:- - 3.10 Should any candidate or candidates receive the same or fewer votes as "Re-open nominations" they will not be elected.
-Should any candidates receive fewer than 50% of the votes cast, they will not be elected.
+- 3.1 Each member who has not already used a postal vote or online vote if available, will receive a ballot paper at the General Meeting listing the names of all candidates, which will be placed in random order. - 3.2 "Re-open Nominations" shall be a nominated candidate in all elections, which, if elected shall automatically resign. - 3.3 Each member may vote for as many candidates as there are vacancies on the Board by clearly marking an "X" in the boxes next to their preferred candidates. - 3.4 A member may vote for fewer candidates than there are vacancies available, but may not vote for more, and this must be clearly explained on the ballot paper. - 3.5 The independent overseer(s) of the election and count will be announced at the start of the General Meeting. - 3.6 Voting will close at the end of the General Meeting at which point all cast ballots will be securely held until such a time as they can be independently counted. - 3.7 All candidates may attend the count. - 3.8 In the event a candidate withdraws at any stage of the election process votes cast for that candidate will be considered void and will not be counted. - 3.9 Once all votes have been counted the candidate with the highest number of votes will be elected to the Club Board, followed by the candidate with the second highest number of votes and so on until all vacancies on the Club Board have been filled subject to the following points 3.10, 3.11 and 3.12:-

-- 3.11 In the event of board places remaining vacant due to "Re-open nominations" receiving more votes than other candidates or due to candidates receiving fewer than 50% of the votes cast a further election for those vacancies will not be held until the following General Meeting. - 3.12 If, after all votes have been counted, two or more candidates other than "Re-open nominations" are tied for the last remaining vacancy lots will be drawn to determine who is elected. - 3.13 A recount may be requested by any candidate within 24 hours of declaration.
+- 3.10 Should any candidate or candidates receive the same or fewer votes as "Re-open nominations" they will not be elected.
+Should any candidates receive fewer than 50% of the votes cast, they will not be elected. - 3.11 In the event of board places remaining vacant due to "Re-open nominations" receiving more votes than other candidates or due to candidates receiving fewer than 50% of the votes cast a further election for those vacancies will not be held until the following General Meeting. - 3.12 If, after all votes have been counted, two or more candidates other than "Re-open nominations" are tied for the last remaining vacancy lots will be drawn to determine who is elected. - 3.13 A recount may be requested by any candidate within 24 hours of declaration.
 The independent overseer(s) in conjunction with the Club secretary will decide if such a request should be acted upon.
 In circumstances where the margin of votes between the candidates in question is wider than 50 votes or 5% of valid ballot papers cast whichever is the greater such a request would not normally succeed.